kasir-barati/my-angular-journey/README.md

     - The negative focal point in this approach is that our form is loosely typed.
 To reach a better standard living alongside of our code we can [make it strongly types](https://www.linkedin.com/pulse/3-steps-make-your-reactive-form-typesafe-angular-aart-den-braber/)
     - Add `ReactiveFormsModule` in `AppModule`'s `imports` list.
     - :warning:**Please read src/app/add-media-reactive-form/README.md for sure.
 It contains form validation details.**:warning:
+    - For error messages you have to check how I used it in [this repo](https://github.com/kasir-barati/task-tracker-traversy-media/tree/dev/src/app/shared/validation-errors).
+      - In short I defined a shared component which takes validation errors as input and shows it.
+      - As you may realize we have too uch power in custom validators.
 - You can see a clear difference between template-driven and model-driven in [this PR](https://github.com/kasir-barati/task-tracker-traversy-media/pull/4/files) very clear and I tried to state it vividly and readily.
   - Here is some advantages you gain by using model-drive approach:
     - More flexibility in form validation